Updated June 23, 2021

 If the employee cannot update Direct Deposit Information online, the Direct Deposit Authorization Form should be faxed or mailed to the Payroll office.

 Travel and/or Moving Expenses

-Whenever staff members request to but are not required to work from a non-university site, travel and/or moving expense reimbursement is at the discretion of the department.
-Staff should expect the reimbursement to be subject to personal income tax.
+Whenever staff members request to but are not required to work from a non-university site, unless otherwise agreed the employee is responsible for all expenses related to remote work, including but not limited to commuting, travel and/or moving expense.
+Staff should expect any reimbursement provided to be subject to personal income tax.

 Whenever staff members are required to establish a temporary residence at a remote work location for extended periods of time, they may be eligible for remote location compensation and/or reimbursement for transportation costs incurred.

 - SPG: Remote Location Pay and Reimbursement of Dependent Relocation Costs

 - SPG: Travel and Business Hosting Expense Policies and Procedures

 When the U-M payroll office withholds taxes for the state in which the employee is working, the employee should file for unemployment in that state.
 Otherwise the employee should file for unemployment in the State of Michigan.
 Unemployment benefits vary by state.
 Benefits for individuals who were employed on auxiliary or agency funds are recharged directly to the appropriate operating unit.